NSO-developer/nso-gitbook/administration/management/high-availability.md

 ```

 {% hint style="info" %}
 GoBGP must be installed separately.
 The `gobgp` and `gobgpd` binaries must be found in paths specified by the `$PATH` environment variable.
-For system install, NSO reads `$PATH` in the init script /etc/init.d/ncs.
-Since tailf-hcc 6.0.2, the path to gobgp/gobgpd is no longer possible to specify from the configuration data leaf `/hcc/bgp/node/gobgp-bin-dir`.
-The leaf has been removed from the tailf-hcc/src/yang/tailf-hcc.yang module.
+For system install, NSO reads `$PATH` in the `systemd` service file `/etc/systemd/system/ncs.service`.
+Since tailf-hcc 6.0.2, the path to `gobgp`/`gobgpd` is no longer possible to specify from the configuration data leaf `/hcc/bgp/node/gobgp-bin-dir`.
+The leaf has been removed from the `tailf-hcc/src/yang/tailf-hcc.yang` module.

-Upgrades: If BGP is enabled and the gobgp or gobgpd binaries are not found, the tailf-hcc package will fail to load.
-The user must then install GoBGP and invoke the `packages reload` action or restart NSO with `NCS_RELOAD_PACKAGES=true /etc/init.d/ncs restart`.
+Upgrades: If BGP is enabled and the `gobgp` or `gobgpd` binaries are not found, the tailf-hcc package will fail to load.
+The user must then install GoBGP and invoke the `packages reload` action or restart NSO with `NCS_RELOAD_PACKAGES=true` in `/etc/ncs/ncs.systemd.conf` and `systemctl restart ncs`.
 {% endhint %}

 #### **Configuration**